esteban-garzon/esteban-garzon.github.io/_pages/about.md

 In 2019-2020 he was a visiting Ph.D. student at EnICS laboratories, BIU, Israel.
 In Jul-Sep 2022 and Jul-Aug 2023, he was a visiting researcher at EnICS labs.
 In Jan-Feb 2024, he was a visiting researcher at the Department of Information Engineering, University of Pisa, Italy.
+These stays, together with every conference city, are plotted on the [travel map]({{ site.baseurl }}/travel-map/).

 E. Garzón was an IEEE graduate student member from 2016, became an IEEE member in 2022, and IEEE Senior Member in 2024.
 He has authored/coauthored more than 70 scientific papers in international